g7sim/ckeditor-fa4-fa5-XH/README.md

 Just unzip it into ckeditor folder "plugins-external".

-In standard FA-Plugin please disable 'auto' - otherwise in FA4 30% of plugins are grayed out.
+In standard FA-Plugin please disable 'auto' - otherwise (in some cases) in FA4 30% of plugins are grayed out.